domZippilli/gcsfast/README.md

 ### Examples

-*Download an object to local file*
+_Download an object to local file_

-`gcsfast -l DEBUG download gs://mybucket/myblob destination_file`
+`gcsfast download gs://mybucket/myblob destination_file`

-*Download a series of objects described in a file*

-`gcsfast -l DEBUG download-many files.txt`

-*Upload from stdin with a fixed slice size*
+_Upload from stdin with a fixed slice size_

-`gcsfast -l DEBUG upload gs://mybucket/mystream`
+`gcsfast upload_standard gs://mybucket/mystream`

-*Upload from file/FIFO with a fixed slice size*
+_Upload from file/FIFO with a fixed slice size_

-`gcsfast -l DEBUG upload gs://mybucket/mystream myfile`
+`gcsfast upload_standard gs://mybucket/mystream myfile`

 ---

 ## Benchmarks

 `gcsfast` compares favorably with `gsutil`.
 Default tunings for `gcsfast` are far more aggressive, but that's cheating.
-Here are some results with `gsutil` well-optimized.
+So, the following are results with `gsutil` well-optimized.

 Note that `gcsfast` doesn't perform checksumming in any cases.
 This may account for some of the performance differences.